 All WI courses have writing-related learning outcomes.
 Some general examples of outcomes include:

-Use writing as a tool to discover ideas.
+Use writing as a tool to discover ideas and build knowledge.

 Demonstrate the ability to use writing as a way of communicating ideas.

 Demonstrate proficiency in disciplinary writing conventions appropriate to the course.

 Show competency in written Englishes according to course and/or assigned disciplinary Style Guide(s).